QubesOS/qubes-doc/installing/upgrade-to-r2.md

 1. Upgrade dom0 to R2:

-Note: be sure that the VM used as a update-downloading-vm (by default its the firewallvm based on the default template) has been updated to the latest qubes packages, specifically `qubes-core-vm-2.1.33` or later.
+Note: be sure that the VM used as a update-downloading-vm (by default its the firewallvm based on the default template) has been updated to the latest Qubes packages, specifically `qubes-core-vm-2.1.33` or later.
 This doesn't imply that the VM must already be upgraded to fc20 -- for Dom0 upgrade we could still use an fc18-based VM (updatevm) it is only important to install the latest Qubes packages there.

 ~~~
 sudo qubes-dom0-update qubes-dom0-dist-upgrade